New Washington State law: Eviction Resolution Pilot Programs (ERPPs) and right to an attorney for tenants

 No, there is not.
 It ended on June 30, 2021.

-If you owe rent from between March 1, 2020 to December 31, 2021, your landlord has to offer you a rent repayment plan before starting an eviction.
+If you owe rent from between March 1, 2020 and the time that the governor declares the end of the public health emergency, your landlord has to offer you a rent repayment plan before starting an eviction.
 The repayment plan has to be reasonable.
 It cannot be more than 1/3 of the monthly rent amount you had during the moratorium.

 Example: Your rent during COVID-19 was $900.
 Your repayment plan cannot be more than $300.
 If you can’t afford $300 a month plus your current rent, try to negotiate a lower amount for your repayment plan.